BE Informed No. 7.0

 to provide public service?

-Yes, by accepting an FCC operator/primary station license grant with the knowledge that in places where the FCC regulates,
+Yes, by accepting a Section 97.5(b)(1) operator/primary station license grant with the knowledge that in places where the

 service, particularly with respect to providing emergency communications.
 But chances are you are already providing it.